 - The deficit should not exceed $12.4 billion, the deficit Eisenhower had run to fight the 1958 recession – the shield of Eisenhower’s memory should be enough, Democrats thought, to defend them from accusations of being loose with the coin-purse.

-To hit all three targets and lose $10 billion in revenue, the only way to do it was to lay the tax cut out in stages – hence much of the rate cuts were spread out into 1965 and 1966.
+The only way to hit all three targets and lose $10 billion in revenue was to lay the tax cut out in stages – hence much of the rate cuts were spread out into 1965 and 1966.

 Yet this was all in vain – by 1962 the balanced budget ideology was a “paper tiger,” in the words of Herbert Stein: